googleapis/google-cloud-node/packages/google-cloud-language/samples/README.md

   analyze.v1.js entity-sentiment-text <text>                   Detects sentiment of the entities in a string. analyze.v1.js entity-sentiment-file <bucketName> <fileName>  Detects sentiment of the entities in a file in Google
                                                                Cloud Storage.
+  analyze.v1.js classify-text <text>                           Classifies text of a string. analyze.v1.js classify-file <bucketName> <fileName>          Classifies text in a file in Google Cloud Storage.

 Options:
   --version  Show version number                                                                               [boolean]